avifoxi/impj_ride4reform_fundraising_app/TODOS/march_17.md

 3. We do not check zip vs. State.
 If that is too complex I can live with that

-4. Other than that looks good.
-I tried signing up someone with a used logon and that rejected.

 TODO

 test mailing addresses controller